 Durham: 3825 South Roxboro Street, (919) 560-3378, 8AM-5PM (M-F)

 New residents are required to register their vehicle(s) within 30 days of establishing residency or accepting employment in North Carolina.
-To transfer an out-of-state title and tag, an owner must show the title, proof of liability insurance and a North Carolina driver's license.
-Regulations regarding vehicle registration vary, because some requirements are based on the regulations of the previous state of residence.
-The cost is $36 (cars, trucks, vans) and $18 (motorcycles) for the license plate, $40 for the title transfer, and a user's tax of 3% of the vehicle's value.
+To transfer an out-of-state title and tag, an owner must show the title, proof of liability insurance and a North Carolina driver’s license.
+Regulations regarding vehicle registration vary because some requirements are based on the regulations of the previous state of residence.

 New residents are exempt from an initial vehicle inspection, but are required to have one within 90 days of the registration expiration date.
-For vehicles registered in Durham and Orange County, the cost is $30 for the on-board diagnostic emissions test and $13.60 for the vehicle safety inspection.
 Windshield stickers are no longer issued; once you pass your inspections, results are entered into the DMV database.